vignesh2108/TooManyCooks/README.md

 The game mechanic borrows concepts of cooking dishes according to a recipe from Overcooked and the concept of a spy/imposter from Among Us.
 While the two games have very different communication needs between players we hope to incorporate them in a way that balances the need for extensive communication in Overcooked with the concept of designated periods of communication from Among Us.

+# Unity Requirement

+This project depends on the Mirror-Networking library and hence only works on Unity 2019 LTS or Unity 2018 LTS.

 # Requirements/Dependencies